alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/coporate-information/index.md

 * accessible documents policy
 * energy use

-When you publish a corporate information page, a link to it will appear automatically in the ‘Corporate information’ section on your organisation and ‘About us’ pages.
+When you publish a corporate information page, a link to it will appear automatically in the 'Corporate information' section on your organisation and 'About us' pages.

 ## Add or edit a corporate information page

 To add a page:

 1. Go to [Whitehall Publisher](https://whitehall-admin.publishing.service.gov.uk/).
-2. Select the ‘More’ tab.
+2. Select the 'More' tab.
-3. Select ‘Organisations’.
+3. Select 'Organisations'.
-4. Search for the organisation and select ‘View’ next to its name.
+4. Search for the organisation and select 'View' next to its name.
-5. Select the ‘Pages’ tab.
+5. Select the 'Pages' tab.
-6. Select ‘Create a new corporate information page’ to add a new page.
+6. Select 'Create a new corporate information page' to add a new page.
 7. Select the type of page and fill in the summary and body.
-8. When you’re happy with the content, select ‘Submit for 2nd eyes’ so another editor can review the page and publish.
+8. When you're happy with the content, select 'Submit for 2nd eyes' so another editor can review the page and publish.

 To edit a page:

-1. On your organisation page, select the ‘Pages’ tab.
+1. On your organisation page, select the 'Pages' tab.
-2. Select ‘view’ on the page you want to edit.
+2. Select 'view' on the page you want to edit.
 3. Edit the summary or body text as required.
-4. When you’re happy with the content, select ‘Submit for 2nd eyes’ so another editor can review the page and publish.
+4. When you're happy with the content, select 'Submit for 2nd eyes' so another editor can review the page and publish.

 ## Types of corporate information you can publish